jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 * [zapier](https://zapier.com/)
 * [n8n](https://n8n.io/)

-So far, I've used make.com to build out a simple experimental system that uses generative AI (OpenAI models for now) to convert existing content into short blog post drafts and emails them on for review.
+So far, I've used make.com to build out a simple experimental system that uses generative AI (OpenAI models for now) to convert old written content into short blog post drafts and emails them on for review.
 Everything is managed through a single Google Sheet.
 Here's what my make.com "scenario" looks like

 ![Make.com automation](./figures/make_automation.png)